pgoddard10/IoT-Challenge-1/README.md

 There are two `PacketBuffer` objects used: `pb_send` and `pb_recevied`. `pb_send` contains the item selecting being sent to the other Micro:Bit and `pb_received` contains the received item selection and the confirmation bit once a received message is broadcast.

-Objects of each classe described above are created and used:
+Objects of each class described above are created and used:
 `MyPlayer me`
 `Competitor opponent`
 `Interface intrfc`